 You may experience some slight redness immediately after your treatment but this should dissipate after a few hours.
 With mild chemical peels such as Glycolic or Mandelic, some light flaking is common a few days after your treatment whereas with medium depth peels such as a Jessner or TCA, it is common to experience some crusting and peeling as you shed the dead outer layer of your skin.
 The most peeling usually occurs on days 2-5 but you should plan on peeling for about 7-10 days depending on the depth of your peel.
 Your aesthetician will give you detailed post care instructions to guide you through your post care journey.
 Following your treatment, it is important to avoid sun exposure and use sunscreen daily, as your skin is very sensitive and susceptible to injury.
 You may wear makeup but some patients find that it enhances the appearance of peeling skin and prefer to go without it.
 A post peel regimen will be prescribed to ensure proper healing.

 Are Chemical Peels Right for Me?

 Chemical peels are minimally invasive procedures, making many patients seeking skin rejuvenation good candidates.
 It is not recommended for women who are pregnant or nursing.
 Patients should be in overall good health, free from any conditions that could delay the healing process.
-At North Shore Aesthetics, we can cater our chemical peels to your skin type and lifestyle, making it the appropriate treatment for just about anyone!
+At North Shore Aesthetics in Chicago, IL , we can cater our chemical peels to your skin type and lifestyle, making it the appropriate treatment for just about anyone!